pulumi/docs/quickstart/step1.md

     webserver-testing*                               n/a                      0                  https://api.pulumi.com/:lukehoban/pulumi
     ```

-    The new stack is marked with an astericks to indicate that it is the currently active stack, and will be used by
+    The new stack is marked with an asterisk to indicate that it is the currently active stack.
+All deployment operations target this stack.
-    default for deployment operations.

 1. Pulumi programs also support [configuration](../reference/config) which is defined per-stack to decide how that
    instance of the program should be parameterized.
-We need to configure the AWS region we'll deploy to - we'll use
+We need to configure the AWS region we'll deploy to, such as
    `us-west-2`.

     ```bash